DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

 \subsubsection{Electron Drift}

 If an electric field of strength $E$ is introduced, perpendicular to the magnetic field, it will accelerate charged particles along its direction, increasing their momenta and the magnitude of the Lorentz force generated by the magnetic field, altering their direction of motion.
-These two effects cause the charged particles gyration to drift at a constant velocity $\beta_\text{drift}=E/B$ perpendicular to both the electric and magnetic fields \citep{LandauLifshits_1975}.
+These two effects cause the gyration of charged particles to drift at a constant velocity $\beta_\text{drift}=E/B$ perpendicular to both the electric and magnetic fields \citep{LandauLifshits_1975}.

 An electric field of strength $E=B/10^3$ aligned to the $y$-axis was added to the setup of \sref{subsubsec: ExB gyration} and the system was evolved in time using the same initial conditions.
-The momentum and azimuthal angle distribution can be seen in \fref{fig: ExB p and phi dis}.
-For this simulation, the drift velocity $\beta_\text{drift}=10^{-3}\approx p_\text{drift}\,[m_ec]$.
-In momentum space, this velocity adds linearly to the circular motion generated by the magnetic field, such that a charged particle's path remains a circle but offset by $\beta_\text{drift}$ in the drift direction.
-With the electric field in the $y$ direction and magnetic field in the $z$, the drift velocity is expected to be in the $x$ direction ($\phi=0$), as is observed in \fref{fig: ExB p and phi dis}.
+In momentum space, the drift velocity $\beta_\text{drift}=10^{-3}\approx p_\text{drift}\,[m_ec]$ adds linearly to the circular motion generated by the magnetic field, such that a charged particle's path remains a circle but offset by $\beta_\text{drift}$ in the drift direction.
+With the electric field in the $y$ direction and magnetic field in the $z$, the drift velocity is expected to be in the $x$ direction ($\phi=0$), as observed in \fref{fig: ExB p and phi dis}.

-Unlike the simple case of electron gyration, where the there was a single and constant flow velocity through momentum space, the action of the electric field causes the flow to be dependent on the particle's location in momentum space.
+Unlike the simple case of electron gyration, where there is a single, constant flow velocity through momentum space, the action of the electric field causes the flow to depend on the particle's location in momentum space.
 This introduces multiple speeds at which particles may be advected, and as a result the Courant number can no longer be maintained at unity.
-The uniform time stepping was chosen to keep $Cr$ below one for the entire simulation but in doing so introduces numerical diffusion.
-This can be observed in \fsref{fig: ExB p and phi dis} and \ref{fig: ExB phi dis} as a diffusion of the distribution in momentum space.
-These effects may be reduced by the features such as adaptive time-stepping and more optimised momentum-space grids but that is beyond the scope of this work.
+Uniform time stepping was chosen to keep $Cr<1$ for the entire simulation, which introduces the numerical diffusion seen in \fsref{fig: ExB p and phi dis} and \ref{fig: ExB phi dis}.
+This diffusion occurs in both the $p$ and $\phi$ directions, with the distribution tending towards uniformity in $\phi$, as shown in \fref{fig: ExB phi dis} up to 10 gyrations.
+This effect may be reduced by employing adaptive time stepping and better-optimised momentum-space grids, but that is beyond the scope of this work.